MicrosoftDocs/power-platform/power-platform/admin/about-unified-interface.md

 Unified interface is a metadata driven experience.
 All controls experiences are built on the control framework that is extensible and provides a uniform experience across clients.
 The app display reflows to the viewport size the user is working in.

 ## Getting started with Unified Interface experience
-When you are provisioning a new Dynamics 365 for Customer Engagement apps org, depending on whether you are provisioning for Sales, Customer service, Field service, Project service automation, all the options, or an org with no customization, you will see the following Unified Interface apps:
+When you are provisioning a new Dynamics 365 apps org, depending on whether you are provisioning for Sales, Customer service, Field service, Project service automation, all the options, or an org with no customization, you will see the following Unified Interface apps:

 |Choice while provisioning  |Unified Interface apps |
 |---------|---------|